Department of CorrectionP.O. Box 83720

 -Plus Competitive Benefits!

-- Computer proficiency for data entry, electronic mail, composing reports and letters and retrieving documents.
+Computer proficiency for data entry, electronic mail, composing reports and letters, and storing and retrieving documents

-- Willing to work non-traditional hours in a correctional facility providing program facilitation and case management services to offenders (non-traditional hours may include evenings and/or weekends).
+Willing to work non-traditional hours (evening hours up to 10 p.m. and/or weekends) in a correctional facility and/or Probation and Parole district office providing program facilitation and case management services to offenders

 To be hired, candidates will have a history and background supportive of department mission goals and will be subject to: